CopyleftCultivars/TinyLLamaFarmer/README.md

     * Go to Hugging Face Hub (Hugging Face Account: [https://huggingface.co/join](https://huggingface.co/join)) and sign in or create a free account.
     * Search for the model named "Copyleftcultivars/Gemma2B-NaturalFarmerV3".
     * Click on the model name and navigate to the "Files & Versions" tab.
-    * Download the model file in GGUF format (ensure it's compatible with MLC LLM).
+    * Download the model file in MLC LLM specific format (ensure it's compatible with MLC LLM).

 **Part 2: Sideloading the MLC Chat Demo APK (Android requires enabling unknown sources)**